Need Help? Give us a call.

 In addition to understanding your margins, Sauer advises businesses to negotiate for prepayment incentives or discounts—especially if you anticipate paying the loan off early.
 “A good lender will offer a prepayment incentive, such as 15 percent off the interest,” he says.
 Negotiating a weekly payment option, rather than daily, will also decrease the interest.

-Finally, Sauer says, watch out for any type of last-minute changes in pricing or fees, and know how your commercial loan broker gets paid.
+Finally, Sauer says, watch out for any type of last-minute changes in pricing or fees, and know how your small business loan broker paid.
 Some brokers roll their fees into the amount you’re borrowing—which means you’re paying interest on the fee.
 No matter how eager you are, wait a few days before you sign on the dotted line.
 If the broker puts undue pressure on you, “that’s a red flag.”

 So is paying off a short-term loan early ever a good idea?
 Yes, Sauer says, but only if your business is growing and you are not in need of another short-term loan product.
 In the example above, he continues, “If you get a big job and can afford to pay off the $60K early, you’ll effectively increase your APR.
 But, again, that’s okay if you can afford it.
 Or do you leave the $60K in the bank, forget about it and let it draw down to zero [as you pay off the loan slowly]?
 Most business owners wouldn’t trust themselves to do that.”
 The peace of mind from eliminating daily payments can be worth the cost.